Indian Underwater Robotics Society: Membership

-IURS offers two levels of membership, i.e. Student or Professional Membership and a Research & Development Team Membership.
+IURS offers two levels of membership, i.e. Student or Professional Membership and research and development Development Team Membership.
 Though the Student or Professional Memberships are open to anyone by subscription, the Research & Development Team Membership is strictly governed by application or nominations proceeded by governing board voting.

 Student & Professional Membership

-This membership programme, which is open to all through subscription, has thus been designed to provide members with the ability to gain access to technical information, tutorials, networking opportunities, low priced kits, workshops, career development opportunities and other benefits.
-Through various modes of education, online and offline, IURS membership provides its members the opportunity to learn about the field of robotics and intelligent systems and further their technical skills usable in a wide variety of technology related professions.
+This membership programme, which is open to all through subscription, has thus been designed to provide members with the ability to gain access to technical information, tutorials, networking opportunities, low-priced kits, workshops, career development opportunities and other benefits.
+Through various modes of education, online and offline, IURS membership provides its members the opportunity to learn about the field of robotics and intelligent systems and further their technical skills, which are usable in a wide variety of technology related professions.

 To become a Student or Professional member, an individual must only pay the yearly subscription fee to IURS, which is determined by a person's academic status.
-Currently IURS has amassed 200+ such members.
+Currently, IURS has amassed more than 200 such members.
 Membership to IURS is not restricted by nationality, residence, race or creed, and as such, anyone from across the globe can join this programme.